 Convenience stores can be found around the city and are packed with all sorts of useful items.
 They are well air-conditioned, so you can drop in to pick up cold drinks, bento meals, snacks, ice cream, and deodorant.
 Some convenience stores also have atms and dining spaces.
 You can also use the washroom in most stores for free.

 If you’re planning to do some shopping, head to a mall or department store—they’re fully air-conditioned throughout the day.
 In fact, they might even be a little cold, so bring something to layer over your clothes.
 You can find massive department stores near the stations in areas like Ginza, Nihonbashi, Shinjuku, and Shibuya.
-You’ll also find plenty near the game venues in Odaiba.
+You’ll also find plenty in Odaiba.

 Packed with art and fascinating displays, museums are the ultimate summer oases.
 They can be found all around the city and the Ueno area in particular has an impressive selection of museums.